 Baptism Preparation Dates

-Baptism preparation classes are held on most Mondays & Thursdays from 7-8:30pm.
+Baptism preparation classes are held on the following dates.
 Parents only need to attend one session.
 Please contact the Parish Office at 815-485-8049 to register.

 Thursday, September 20